jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-0-Pre-Requisites/README.md

 ## REST API with cURL client

-1. export your username and password in an environment variable (choose either username/password or token)
+Export your username and password in an environment variable (choose either username/password or token)

     export CREDS=username:password